 After Reconstruction, Congress Abolishes D.C.’s Government

 The president, congressmen and many federal staff members remained immune to these changes because they were registered to vote in their home states.
 D.C.’s restrictions on voting and self-governance only applied to full-time residents.
-And, like the racist voting restrictions that southern states used to prevent black men from voting after Reconstruction, these restrictions were specifically meant to suppress black political power.
+And, like the voting restrictions that southern states used to prevent Black men from voting after Reconstruction, these restrictions were specifically designed to suppress Black political power.